bjbraams/calendars/hep-ph/_includes/future.md

 2025-09-15 to 2025-09-19: [International Conference on Kaon Physics 2025](https://indico.cern.ch/event/1402314/ "KAON2025 focuses on kaon physics, exploring rare decays and CP violation.
 Topics include kaon mixing, branching ratios, and lattice QCD calculations.
 Discussions cover experimental results from NA62 and KOTO, advancing theoretical understanding of flavor physics."), Osaka, Japan.

-2025-09-22 to 24: [3rd General Meeting of the COST Action: Cosmic WISPers](https://www.cosmic-wispers.eu/ "The meeting focuses on weakly interacting slim particles (WISPers), exploring axions and dark photons.
-Topics include experimental searches, astrophysical constraints, and cosmological implications.
-Discussions cover results from ADMX, CAST, and theoretical models for dark matter and early universe physics."), Lisbon, Portugal.

 2025-09-23 to 26: [DESY Theory Workshop: Synergies Towards the Future Standard Model](https://theoryworkshop2025.desy.de/ "The workshop explores theoretical synergies for the future Standard Model, focusing on beyond-Standard-Model physics.
 Topics include supersymmetry, dark matter, and effective field theories.
 Discussions integrate experimental results from LHC and theoretical advancements."), Hamburg, Germany.

 2025-09-29 to 10-03: [18th International Workshop on Tau Lepton Physics](https://tau2025.desy.de/ "TAU2025 focuses on tau lepton physics, exploring its role in precision tests of the Standard Model.
 Topics include tau decays, CP violation, and searches for new physics.
 The workshop discusses experimental results from Belle II and LHCb, alongside theoretical models for lepton flavor violation and electroweak interactions."), Belgrade, Serbia.

 2025-10-13 to 17: [7th Workshop on the Physics of Fundamental Symmetries and Interactions](https://psi2025.web.cern.ch/ "PSI2025 explores fundamental symmetries and interactions, focusing on CP violation, electric dipole moments, and precision measurements.
 Topics include tests of the Standard Model and searches for new physics.
 The workshop discusses experimental results from PSI facilities and theoretical models."), Villigen, Switzerland.

+2025-10-13 to 17: [28th International Conference on Particle Physics and Cosmology (COSMO 2025)](https://events.mcs.cmu.edu/cosmo-25/ "COSMO-25 explores particle physics and cosmology, focusing on dark matter, dark energy, and early universe physics.
+Topics include inflationary models, cosmic microwave background, and neutrino cosmology.
+Discussions integrate observational data and theoretical advancements."), Pittsburgh, PA, USA.

 2025-10-27 to 11-01: [16th European Research Conference on Electromagnetic Interactions With Nucleons and Nuclei (EINN 2025)](https://2025.einnconference.org "EINN 2025 focuses on electromagnetic interactions with nucleons and nuclei, covering scattering experiments, nuclear structure, and QCD.
 Topics include applications in particle physics and astrophysics, emphasizing experimental and theoretical studies of electromagnetic probes in nuclear science."), Paphos, Cyprus.